piyushkp/ShippingInfo/Readme.md

-# Fedex Rate Web Service
+# Shipping Rate

+1. Fedex

 For more information visit [Fedex Web Services for Shipping](https://www.fedex.com/wpor/web/jsp/drclinks.jsp?links=wss/index.html).

 This will use FEDEX API to get the shipment information, you will need a Fedex developer/production credentials.

+2. UPS (Under development)

+3. US Post Office (Under development)

 # Installation: